FAQ

 • Do I need to provide fencing or water?

 Nope.
 We bring everything the herd needs—temporary electric fencing, water tubs, minerals, and shelter if it’s a long job.
-With every consultation, we perform an in-depth site evaluation identifying access for loading, unloading, and water.
+With every consultation, we perform an in-depth site evaluation identifying grazing zones, access for loading, unloading, and water.

 • Is it safe for pets or kids to be around the goats?